 Permanent Cancellation of USMLE Step 2CS

 Upon USMLE’s suspension of the exam, the ECFMG introduced 5 alternative Pathways to certification.
-Each Pathway provided a way for IMGs to satisfy the clinical skills portion of ECFMG Certification.
+And, each Pathway provided a way for IMGs to satisfy the clinical skills portion of ECFMG Certification.
 Since the permanent discontinuation of the Step 2CS exam, the ECFMG has refined the 5 Pathways and added a 6th.
 You can read more about the Pathways at our ECFMG Pathways for IMG Certification in 2022 Residency Match blog.